SaRoshe/SaRoshe/README.md

 ## Hi there 👋

-My name is Roshe and I love analytice.
+My name is Roshe and I love analysis.

 - 🔭 I’m currently working on data analysis projects.
 - 🌱 I’m currently learning how to make real world insights.